-Install a dedicated electrical circuit to the electrical junction box on the furnace.
+1. Install a dedicated electrical circuit to the BURNER junction box on the CB-1750 / 2500 and to the BLOWER junction box on the CB-3250.

 Refer to NFPA-70 for wire size and distances.

-- 2. Wire the furnace according to the Wiring Schematic in Appendix B. Ensure that the ground wire is attached to the GREEN ground screw in the furnace junction box. - 3.
-Refer to the following chart and check for correct voltage at the furnace.

-ATTENTION: Incorrect voltage will severely damage the fan motor/furnace components.
+- 2. Wire the furnace according to the Wiring Schematic in Appendix B. Ensure that the ground wire is attached to the GREEN ground screw on the furnace junction box. - Check for correct voltage at the furnace, and refer to the following chart.
+ATTENTION: Incorrect voltage will severely damage the blower motor/furnace components.
 DO NOT operate your furnace on any non-specification power system.